Why a DIY day planner?

-I’m ecstatic to say, this is the only only ONLY day planner system that has stood the test of time for me.
+I’ve now been using this simple DIY day planner for a number of years and it is the only planning system layout that has stood the test of time for me.

 Wire spiral bound notebook

 Setting up the planner layout

 1. Fill the hard cover 3-ring binder with a full package of paper tabs.